 BEATS OF LOVE

-I SORT of became hedonistic in my mid-twenties as the nineties raged on, but before that relatively short spell, I was surly and high-minded.
+I SORT of became hedonistic in my early-twenties as the nineties raged on, but before that relatively short spell, I was surly and high-minded.

-And despite still buying an increasing amount of overlooked cheap bangers on major labels, I still have a sense of loyalty to acts like The Shamen.
-Whose Land Of Oz mixes like this beauty made the band momentarily hip as clubbing took hold.
+And despite still buying an increasing amount of overlooked cheap bangers on major labels, I have an unbending sense of loyalty to acts like The Shamen, whose Land Of Oz mixes like this beauty made the band momentarily hip as clubbing took hold.
 It really annoyed the indie faithful, but it was a burst of jerky positive energy that I knew inside out.

-Whether it was tripping, pissed or just being conditioned to only dance to songs I both knew and liked, I spent my night in clubs hunched against walls.
-Until briefly springing onto the dancefloor in a pained but enthusiastic manner, moving my imaginary mountain.
-What I noticed in proper dance clubs was that nobody ever stood still or moved mountains.
-In fact, nobody ever played this after its wider release
+Whether it was tripping, pissed or just being conditioned to only dance to songs I both knew and liked, I spent my night in clubs hunched against walls, until briefly lurching onto the dancefloor in a pained but enthusiastic manner, conducting some private ritual only I understood.
+What I noticed in proper dance clubs was that nobody else stood still, and nobody needed an imaginary mountain to get them moving.

-In typical fashion, just as my scruff look became popular in places like the Herbal Tea Party, I began shopping for clothes, so was equally out of place there in my new clobber.
-My world has always really been my bedroom.
+In typical fashion, just as my scruff look became popular in places like the Herbal Tea Party, I began shopping for clothes and found myself equally out of place there, now overdressed in new clobber.
+My world has always been my bedroom.
 A place free from the constraints of conversation or fashion.
 A place where I play music, read, dream, and worry.
-I sort of feel alien from folk who don't do these things as I imagine them to be floating in space.
+I feel quietly alien from people who don't do these things, as though we're orbiting different planets entirely.

-Sure, I didn't evolve the way I'd hoped, but at least I've never had Ebeneezer Goode in my record collection.
-Hard to believe it's the same rapper.
+Sure, I didn't evolve the way I'd hoped, but at least I've never had Ebeneezer Goode in my subconsciousness.
+I know folk who have.

 No comments: